day8/re-frame/README.md

 and, in response, dominoes 4-5-6 are concerned with re-running `f` to compute the new `v` shown to the user.

-Except, of course, there's nuances.
+Except, of course, there are nuances.
 For instance, there's no single `f` to run.
 There may be many functions which collectively build the overall DOM, and only part of `s` may change at any one time, so only part of the `v` (DOM) need be re-computed and updated.
 And some parts of `v` might not